BartvLaatum/GreenLight-Gym2/README.md

 - **C++ Compiler:**
   A C++ compiler that supports C++17 (for example, GCC 7 or later, or Clang 6 or later).

+- **Weights & Biases Account:**
+  A free account on [Weights & Biases](https://wandb.ai) is required to track experiments when using the provided RL scripts.

 - **CasADi Library:**
   Install the [CasADi](https://web.casadi.org/) library.
 On Linux you can download and install the pre-build CasADi libraries.